On a generalization of affinoid varieties: The category of dagger affinoid algebras

-\begin{thm} Let $A, B \in \ob(\bAff_k^\dagger)$ and $\phi: A \to B$ an algebra morphism, then $\phi$ is bounded. \begin{proof} It's enough to show that every strict $k$-dagger algebra fulfils the conditions of the previous lemma.
-So let's take the family of ideals of $B$ given by
+\begin{thm} Let $A, B \in \ob(\bS \bAff_k^\dagger)$ and $\phi: A \to B$ an algebra morphism, then $\phi$ is bounded. \end{thm} \begin{proof} It is enough to show that every morphism between strict $k$-dagger affinoid algebras fulfils the conditions of lemma \ref{lemma:closed_graph}.
+Let $\cI$ be the family of ideals of $B$ defined by

 We know all ideals of $A$ and $B$ are closed and that $B / \fm^e$ is a finite dimensional $k$-vector space.
 We have to check that